SimplyBuilt/activejob-retriable/README.md

 ## Support

-Backends that support the retrying jobs are supported.
+Backends that support the retrying of jobs are supported.
 A Runtime exception is raised if this concern is included in a job class with an unsupported backend.

 The gem has only been tested with the Sidekiq backend.
-Please submit pull-requests and issues for backends that are not functioning properly.
+Please submit pull-requests and issues for backends that do not function properly.

-## Rescue From Blocks
+## rescue_from Blocks With retry_job

 The motivation of this gem is to play nicely with existing `rescue_from` blocks within your job classes.
-If your `rescue_from` blocks call `retry_job` is it probably best to call this method if and only if `retries_exhausted?` is not `true`.
+If a `rescue_from` block makes calls to `retry_job` is it probably best to call this method if and only if `retries_exhausted?` is not `true`.
 Otherwise, your jobs may be retried indefinitely!
 See this [test job